Alphen aan den Rijn shopping mall shooting: Shooting

 At 9:00, Tristan Van der Vlis woke up.
 He told his parents that he would be going to the shooting range.
-Between 11:33 and 11:45, Van der Vlis left his parent's apartment.
+Between 11:33 and 11:45, Van der Vlis left his parents' apartment.
 He was wearing camouflage pants, a dark jacket, a pentagram ring, and a shirt that says: "Religions of the world".
 He also wore a bulletproof vest underneath his clothes and a belt for carrying magazines.
 He quickly drove to the Ridderhof mall, parking his black Mercedes car in front of the emergency exit of a drugstore.

 Van der Vlis brought a semi-automatic Smith & Wesson M&P15-22 equipped with a red dot sight, a stainless steel Colt M1911 .45-caliber pistol, and a Taurus Raging Bull .44 Magnum revolver to the mall.
 He first got out of his car and walked to his car's trunk to retrieve his rifle.
 He then started walking south and aimed his rifle at a man putting groceries in his car.
 Van der Vlis shot the man several times, killing him.
 He then aimed the rifle at two friends next to the mall's staircase.
 He fired multiple rounds at the men, shooting one of them.
 He also shot a nearby man who witnessed the two friends being shot at.
 Van der Vlis then walked up the stairs to the mall while firing down at the injured victims he previously targeted.
 A man exited the mall to approach Van der Vlis while he was on top of the stairwell.
 Van der Vlis turned towards the man and shot him once in the stomach.
 The man ran back into the mall and started warning people about the active shooter.
 Van der Vlis reloaded his rifle.

 Van der Vlis opened the door to the mall at 12:08:40.
 Just as he entered the mall, he immediately began opening fire at an elderly couple and their adopted daughter in front of the Hans Textiel store.
 While he was firing at the family, he also injured two more people further into the mall and an adult woman who was near the elderly couple.
 The elderly couple were killed while the adopted daughter was unharmed.
 Van der Vlis reloaded the rifle again as he walked towards a fish store.
 In front of the fish store, Van der Vlis shot and killed a man in a mobility scooter.
 He then began to fire indiscriminately at people north of him, primarily at the people in front of the C1000 supermarket.
 He also reloaded in front of a pet store to continue shooting at the people in front of him.
 During those volleys, he injured a total of seven people in the C1000 supermarket, the escalators, and the north hallway.